 - i.
 This will be a maximum of £280 for each full time employee (35 hours); - ii.
-A proportion of £280 for part time employees prorated based on a 35 hour week; - iii.
-A proportion of £280 for zero hours contracted employees prorated based on a 35 hour week. - Confirmation that the employee continues to be employed by the business; - The weeks of the claim to which the claim relates; - The sector your business falls within; - Bank details to which you want any monies payable to be paid into; - Any arrears the business has in relation to- - income tax; - National Insurance contributions; - value added tax; or - any other taxes or duties payable.
+A proportion of £280 for part time employees based on contracted hours and prorated on a 35 hour week; - iii.
+A proportion of £280 for zero hours contracted employees based on the hours worked and prorated on a 35 hour week. - Confirmation that the employee was employed by the business for the weeks in the application; - The weeks to which the claim relates; - The sector your business falls within; - Bank details to which you want any monies payable to be paid into; - Any arrears the business has in relation to- - income tax; - National Insurance contributions; - value added tax; or - any other taxes or duties payable.